IshaanPanda/Python/README.md

 *Note:* Indented block quotes are from McKinney unless otherwise indicated.
 The section numbers here differ from McKinney because we will only discuss some topics.

+We will focus on the following:

+1. Data structures
+    1. tuples
+    1. lists
+    1. dicts (also known as dictionaries)
+    1. *we will ignore sets*
+1. List comprehensions
+1. Functions
+    1. Returning multiple values
+    1. Using anonymous functions